nightroman/Invoke-Build/README.md

 Invoke-Build is distributed as the NuGet package [Invoke-Build](https://www.nuget.org/packages/Invoke-Build).
 Download it to the current location as the directory *"Invoke-Build"* by this PowerShell command:

-    iex (New-Object Net.WebClient).DownloadString('https://github.com/nightroman/Invoke-Build/raw/master/Download.ps1')
+    Invoke-Expression "& {$((New-Object Net.WebClient).DownloadString('https://github.com/nightroman/PowerShelf/raw/master/Save-NuGetTool.ps1'))} Invoke-Build"

 Alternatively, get it by NuGet tools or [download](http://nuget.org/api/v2/package/Invoke-Build).
-In the latter case rename the package to *".zip"* and unzip.
+In the latter case save it as *".zip"* and unzip.
 Use the package subdirectory *"tools"*.

 This is it, scripts are ready to use.
 Consider to include the directory with scripts to the system path so that script paths may be omitted in commands.